HAM radio equipment used in Kasperske Hory

 Minitower.
 Just for vertical whip for 2m/70cm and 7 element vertical Yagi, formely used for packet radio.

 I don't like driving car, but sometimes there is no other way.
-To make it more pleasant I installed the a duoband FM mobile radio Wouxun KG-UV902P with 50cm quater wave whip on the roof.
+To make it more pleasant I installed the a duoband FM mobile radio Icom IC2730 with 50cm quater wave whip on the roof.
+I used Wouxun KG-UV902P before but because of technical problems I put it away.